pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-slides-remark.md

 # Create a Remark presentation

-Remark is a standalone slide presentation that you edit directly.
+Remark is a standalone slide presentation tool that you edit directly and view in a browser.
 You create slides in your favorite Markdown editor, then paste them into a specific place in the HTML file.

 There are three ways to use Remark:

-- [`boilerplate-single.html`](https://github.com/gnab/remark/blob/develop/boilerplate-single.html) &ndash; a standalone presentation containing the entire JavaScript
+- [`boilerplate-single.html`](https://github.com/gnab/remark/blob/develop/boilerplate-single.html) &ndash; a standalone presentation containing the entire JavaScript code
-- [`boilerplate-local.html`](https://github.com/gnab/remark/blob/develop/boilerplate-local.html) &ndash; a standalone presentation that references the JavaScript from another local file
+- [`boilerplate-local.html`](https://github.com/gnab/remark/blob/develop/boilerplate-local.html) &ndash; a standalone presentation that references the JavaScript code from a local file
-- [`boilerplate-remote.html`](https://github.com/gnab/remark/blob/develop/boilerplate-remote.html) &ndash; a presentation that references the JavaScript from online
+- [`boilerplate-remote.html`](https://github.com/gnab/remark/blob/develop/boilerplate-remote.html) &ndash; a presentation that references the JavaScript code online

-The first option is a long file that might be confusing to edit, but contains everything you need, making it the most "standalone" of the three choices.
-The other two are easier to edit because the JavaScript is in a separate file.
-Because `boilerplate-remote.html` calls the JavaScript online, a network connection is required.

 !!! hint
      If you're not sure which version to choose, start with `boilerplate-remote.html`